-It’s tempting to spend more than you have in your checking account if you enroll in overdraft protection, and the fees can be ugly, at a median $30 a pop if the bank covers the overdraft for you, according to economic-research firm Moebs Services.
-Arranging an automatic transfer of money from savings to checking in case of overdraft can also incur charges of as much as $15 per transfer.
+It’s tempting to spend more than you have in your checking account if you enroll in overdraft protection, and the fees can be ugly, up to $35 a pop if the bank covers the overdraft for you.
+Arranging an automatic transfer of money from savings to checking in case of an overdraft can also incur charges of as much as $12 per transfer.
 (If you have no overdraft protection, merchants will decline your debit card.)

-Although the use of cash declined from 40% of consumer transactions in 2012 to 32% in 2015, it’s still the most frequently used payment method at stores, according to a study by the Federal Reserve Bank of San Francisco.
-That’s especially true for transactions of less than $10.
+Consumers continue the pre-pandemic trend of relying less and less on cash payments.
+The use of cash declined from 31% of consumer transactions in 2016 to 18% in 2022, according to a study by the Federal Reserve Bank of San Francisco.

-Paying with cash could earn you a discount.
+Another benefit of paying with cash?
+It could earn you a discount.
 Merchants are charged fees each time you use a credit or debit card, so some smaller retailers charge less to customers who hand over cash.
 Some gas stations, for example, shave off a few cents per gallon of gas if you make a cash payment.

 The Prepaid Option